zz22394/presto/docs/148t/_sources/installation/installation-yarn-manual.txt

 When you use Slider to install Presto on a YARN-based cluster, the Presto installation directory structure differs from the standard structure.

-For more information, see:
-| :doc:`Presto Installation Directory Structure for YARN-Based Clusters <installation-yarn-directory-structure>`
+For more information, see: :doc:`Presto Installation Directory Structure for YARN-Based Clusters <installation-yarn-directory-structure>`.

 -----